filo8989/Digital-Image-Analysis/README.md

    iterations_for_dilate = 4
    iterations_for_closing = 3
     ```
+   Dilation is used to bridge small gaps between fragmented vessel structures, improving connectivity.
+Closing, which involves dilation followed by erosion, eliminates small holes within vessels.
 Additionally, you may find the boundaries of the detected vessels to fill them in the binary image.
    ```python
    kernel = cv2.getStructuringElement(cv2.MORPH_ELLIPSE, kernel_for_structuring_element_for_segmentation)
    binary = cv2.dilate(binary, kernel, iterations=iterations_for_dilate)